 Have you ever wondered how personality styles influence our career choices, who we marry, and how we live our lives?
 Too many of us wear a mask and try to hide our personalities.

-I get such a kick out of exploring personality styles.
+I get such a kick out of people-watching and personality styles.
 We never got much schooling on this when we were kids or even in college.
 So it was a real eye-opener to learn at work why we do the mystifying things we do.
 I’ve spent decades teaching corporate types, sales people and coaching clients about these skills and love seeing the looks on people’s faces when their personality assessment nails it.
-Nine times out of ten, they say it’s 90-95% accurate.
+Nine times out of ten, they say it’s about 95% accurate.

-In the next four articles, I’ll share the traits and strengths of each style.
-This post will kick it off with an overview.
-But first, a story!
+I’ll share the traits and strengths of each style.
+This post will focus on an overview.
+And first, a story!

 My Parking Lot Experience